-The reason why catacombs were dug originally are numerous, cellars, storage rooms, cave housings and much more.
+The reason why catacombs were dug originally are numerous, cellars, storage rooms, cave houses and much more.
 During the Roman Empire, at the time when the Christians were pursued, they used the catacombs as an hideout.
-They built their churches underground and buried their deads underground.
-This was the only possibility to bury them according to the Christian believs.
+They built their churches underground and buried their dead underground.
+This was the only possibility to bury them according to the Christian believes.

-The Christians used the caverns to hide and to live, and most important to worship god, but the word catacomb became a synonym for undergound graves.
-Today many catacombs in Europe are going back to the times of the pest, when so many people died, that they were buried in piles everywhere possible.
+The Christians used the caverns to hide and to live, and most important to worship god, but the word catacomb became a synonym for underground graves.
+Today many catacombs in Europe are going back to the times of the plague, the black death pandemics, when so many people died, that they were buried in piles everywhere possible.